-We pride our work in photographing Traditional Indian, Pakistani, Bangladeshi and Srilankan Ceremonial Functions like Engagements, Weddings and Mehndi.
-Be it traditional Hindu, Muslim, Sikh, Christian, Parsi or Buddhist weddings, we give our upmost attention to detail.
+We take pride in our work of capturing traditional Indian, Pakistani, Bangladeshi and Srilankan Ceremonial Functions like Engagements, Weddings, and Mehndi.
+Be it traditional Hindu, Muslim, Sikh, Christian, Parsi or Buddhist weddings, we give our utmost attention to detail.

+Indian Weddings are vibrant, musical and loaded with religious and traditional ceremonies/rituals.
+Grandeur, a variety of food, color, music, dancing and fun are seamlessly blended with culture and heritage in Indian weddings.
+Each ritual has a story or a deep meaning to it.
+This chapter of the blog will discuss one of the traditional rituals of 'Fishing the Ring.
+I have seen this ritual performed in Gujarati, Punjabi and Tamil Weddings and always brings a lot of applauds and laughter from the newly wed and the guests.
 When the couple appears as man and wife before the family gathering for the first time, the big question is who will be the dominant person in their relationship.
 The game/ritual of ' Fishing the Ring' is conducted to answer this question.
 One of the newlywed's rings is placed in a pot of milk (or water mixed with various spices to make the water opaque). and asking the couple to 'fish'.
 Whoever finds the ring first i